linkhui/PitchBot/README.md

 - You can select the LLM Provider (MiniMax or OpenAI Compatible), and set the API Key.
 - If there is no API Key, Chat will use simulation data.

+#### Speech Recognition

+- Not use other LLM, Just the iOS Speech Recognition

 #### Text to Speech Settings
 - MiniMax only.
 - You must set the API Key and Group ID of Minimax.